Gainesville impact fees by project type

 Gainesville: Multifamily Impact Fees

-A new multifamily unit in Gainesville pays $2,036.00 per unit in impact fees (rates sourced July 11, 2026).
+A new multifamily unit in Gainesville pays at least $2,036.00 per unit in impact fees (rates sourced July 11, 2026).
 Every line item is levied at the municipal or utility level.

 The largest line items are Wastewater Connection Charge — MF flow-based ($15.19/gpd × 100 gpd/unit) ($1,519.00) and Water Connection Charge — MF flow-based ($5.17/gpd × 100 gpd/unit) ($517.00).

-City Transportation Fee (TMPA, MF) is set by the utility and not published online.
-Contact the utility to verify before budgeting; it is not included as a dollar figure here.
+City Transportation Fee (TMPA, MF) is set by the city and has no published standard rate.
+Contact the levying jurisdiction or utility to verify before budgeting; it is not included as a dollar figure here.

 Where in Alachua County are you building?